-6. Actions Taken to Investigate Soils/Materials for Potential Remediation
+7. Actions Taken to Investigate Soils/Materials

-A soil sampling and analytical investigation is usually a part of a comprehensive PFAS remediation plan.
+A soil sampling and analytical investigation is usually a part of a comprehensive PFAS Management plan.
 At the Jackson Hole Airport, such an investigation has two components.
 The first is an investigation of source areas in which AFFF has been historically discharged on the airfield for purposes of testing, training, or response to emergency incidents.
-These areas were identified when the Airport undertook the MAPA evaluation discussed in Section 2 above.
+This component was addressed when the Airport conducted the MAPA evaluation discussed in Section 4 above.
 The second component was necessitated by the runway replacement project which the Airport undertook in the spring of 2022.

-This project excavated soils, pavement, and associated subbase materials under and adjacent to the runway and taxiway.
+The runway replacement project, completed in 2022, excavated soils, pavement, and associated subbase materials under and adjacent to the runway and taxiway.
 Some of these materials could have contained concentrations of PFAS.
 If not properly mitigated, their disturbance and relocation could have caused the spread of PFAS around the airfield and/or an acceleration of PFAS leaching into groundwater.
 A portion of this investigation focused on better understanding the concentration and extent of PFAS in the soils and within the pavement and associated subbase to be excavated for the runway reconstruction project.
 Based upon this investigation, it was determined that the runway project did not need to plan to minimize any excavation-related PFAS risks.